neues-studio/hyphen-dictionary/README.md

 ## 2 What is does

-This extension allows editors to define a dictionary of word and where to put optionally word breaks.
+This extension allows editors to define a dictionary of words and optionally word breaks for each of this words.

 Using a ViewHelper in fluid templates replaces the given input with in the dictionary defined words.